amovah/simplebig/README.md

 ## Database Compatibile and Break Changes:

-`simplebig/simpleint.Int` implements two interface to compatibile types with using in databases, but this changes breaks one feature and only this one from `math/big`. `math/big.Int` implements `fmt.Scanner` but `simplebig/simpleint.Int` implements `sql.Scanner`. due to conflict in names of these two interfaces, I decided to choose one of them which is database compatibility. because there is a workaround for `fmt.Scanner` but there is no workaround for database compatibility.
+`simplebig.Int` implements two interface to compatibile types with using in databases, but this changes breaks one feature and only this one from `math/big`. `math/big.Int` implements `fmt.Scanner` but `simplebig.Int` implements `sql.Scanner`. due to conflict in names of these two interfaces, I decided to choose one of them which is database compatibility. because there is a workaround for `fmt.Scanner` but there is no workaround for database compatibility.